 You must provide adequate fire safety training for your staff.
-The type of training should be based on the particular features of your premises and should:
+The type of training should be based on the particular features of your premises including any ancillary accommodation and should:

-- take account of the findings of the fire risk assessment; - explain your emergency procedures; - take account of the work activity and explain the duties and responsibilities of staff; - take place during normal working hours and be repeated periodically where appropriate; - be easily understandable by your staff and other people who may be present; and - be tested by fire drills.
+- take account of the findings of the fire risk assessment; - explain your emergency procedures; - take account of the work activity and explain the duties and responsibilities of staff; - take place during normal working hours and be repeated periodically where appropriate; - be easily understandable by your staff and other people who may be present; - address the roles of staff and others (guest, residents); and - be tested by fire drills.

-In simple premises this may be no more than showing new staff the fire exits and giving basic training on what to do if there is a fire.
-In complex premises with a high staff turnover and many shift patterns, the organisation of fire safety training will need to be planned.
+In simple premises, e.g. small hostel, this may be no more than showing new staff and long term residents the fire exits and giving basic training on what to do if there is a fire.
+In complex premises, such as hotels with a high staff turnover and shift patterns, the organisation of fire safety training will need to be more formal, e.g. by an induction course.

-Your training should include the following:
+Your staff training should include the following:

-- what to do on discovering a fire; - how to raise the alarm and what happens then; - what to do upon hearing the fire alarm; - the procedures for alerting contractors and visitors including, where appropriate, directing them to exits; - the arrangements for calling the fire and rescue service;
+- what to do on discovering a fire; - how to raise the alarm and what happens then; - what to do upon hearing the fire alarm; - the procedures for alerting guest, residents and visitors including, where appropriate, directing them to exits;

-- the evacuation procedures for everyone in your factory or warehouse to reach an assembly point at a place of total safety; - the location and, when appropriate, the use of firefighting equipment; - the location of escape routes, especially those not in regular use; - how to open all emergency exit doors; - the importance of keeping fire doors closed to prevent the spread of fire, heat and smoke; - where appropriate, how to stop machines and processes and isolate power supplies in the event of a fire; - the reason for not using lifts (except those specifically installed or nominated, following a suitable fire risk assessment; - the safe use of and risks from storing or working with highly flammable and explosive substances; and - the importance of general fire safety, which includes good housekeeping.
+- the arrangements for calling the fire and rescue service; - the evacuation procedures for everyone to reach an assembly point at a place of total safety; - the location and, when appropriate, the use of firefighting equipment; - the location of escape routes, especially those not in regular use; - how to open all emergency exit doors; - the importance of keeping fire doors closed to prevent the spread of fire, heat and smoke: - where appropriate, how to stop machines and processes and isolate power supplies in the event of a fire; - the reason for not using lifts (except those specifically installed or nominated, following a suitable fire risk assessment); - the safe use of and risks from storing or working with highly flammable and explosive substances; and - the importance of general fire safety, which includes good housekeeping.

-All the staff identified in your emergency plan that have a supervisory role if there is a fire (e.g. heads of department, fire marshals or wardens and, in complex premises, fire parties or teams), should be given details of your fire risk assessment and receive additional training.
+All the staff identified in your emergency plan that have a supervisory role if there is a fire (eg heads of department, fire marshals or wardens and, in complex premises, fire parties or teams), should be given details of your fire risk assessment and receive additional training.

-Further guidance on training and how to carry out a fire drill is given in Part 2, Section 7.4.
+Further guidance on training and how to carry out a fire drill is given in Part 2, Section